 In the end, digital signage is all about the opportunity to let your customers see what they need to see at a specific place and at a precise moment.
 Displaying the right content mix will absolutely result in more sales.
 For example, by using digital signage to show your breakfast in the moing, lunch in the afteoon and dinner at night, digital signs add value by letting you use your most valuable space as efficiently as possible.

-As digital signs are often put in the best possible store locations, store signage managers can be reluctant to let certain ads run.
+As digital signs are often put in the best possible store locations, as Digital signage outperforms print signage, store signage managers can be reluctant to let certain ads run.
 As it’s inexpensive to update content on a well-designed digital signage network, you have the ability to go beyond these “safe” advertisements and try to push items that have great potential, but don’t yet warrant the prime poster space.
 When you have a digital network, you don’t simply run a nation-wide promotion like you might with print.
 Digital signage enables you to run your nation-wide campaigns alongside targeted local promotions to aid the sales of lesser or supporting product ranges.
 By effectively using past data about the kinds of shoppers in your stores, you can even change promotions on specific months, weeks or even times of day.

 - 80% of brands experienced a significant increase of up to 33% in additional sales through the use of digital signage.